 The Localism Act (2011) and Neighbourhood Planning Regulations (2012) provide communities with the opportunity to shape their local areas through:

-Neighbourhood Development Orders (which can permit development within a designated area without the need for planning permission); and
+- Neighbourhood Development Orders (which can permit development within a designated area without the need for planning permission)

 Before producing any of the above, a Neighbourhood Forum and a related Neighbourhood Area need to be designated by the council.

-Consultation on Finsbury Park and Stroud Green Neighbourhood Area and Forum applications
+Finsbury Park and Stroud Green Neighbourhood Area and Forum

-The next step in the neighbourhood planning process would be for a group to apply to the council to be designated as the Neighbourhood Forum for the Neighbourhood Area.
-A designated Forum can produce a ‘neighbourhood plan’ for their designated area.
+The next step in the neighbourhood planning process would be for a group to apply to the council to be designated as the neighbourhood forum for the area

 Mount Pleasant Neighbourhood Area and Neighbourhood Forum